 The statement below provides information on vaccinations against COVID-19 disease.
-Vaccination clinics are currently wrapping up at our senior living communities, with staff and residents receiving vaccine based on state and federal guidance (see the chart below for dates both past and upcoming).
+Initial vaccination clinics were conducted at our senior living communities, with staff and residents receiving vaccine based on state and federal guidance.

-A much-briefer question-and-answer document for residents and family members or responsible parties is available by clicking here.
-Also, please see the overall letter for family members signed by our CEO and corporate medical director.
+Our initial, much-briefer question-and-answer document for residents and family members or responsible parties is available by clicking here.